dmerejkowsky/kata-12-factors-configuration/README.md

 - Introduce a pre-production environment in addition to the production env
 - Encrypt the password databse and the secret token for the mailer

-Relect on how big this changes would be in the state of the current code.
+Reflect on how big this changes would be in the state of the current code.

 ## Part 2 : configuration as environment variables